Editor: Donna Rosenberg

 Author: Alice Munro

-Set among schoolchildren in small town Canada, Day of the Butterfly shows how the natural impulses we have towards friendship and unselfconscious enjoyment come up against the social roles we're trapped in.
+Set among schoolchildren in small town Canada, Day of the Butterfly shows how our natural impulses towards friendship and unselfconscious enjoyment come up against the social roles we're trapped in.
 In this small school, each student has a place in the pecking order, and the narrator is a girl who might have become the class pariah if there wasn't one already.
 The story shows her relationship with this pariah, if a relationship is what you can call it.
 More like a semblance of friendship that dies before it develops into anything.
-What I also liked about the story was the schoolteacher, with her mix of propriety and insensitivity; she teaches manners to the girls, but isn't able to model empathy.
+What I also liked about the story was the schoolteacher, with her mix of propriety and insensitivity; she teaches manners to the girls but doesn't demonstrate empathy.

 Author: Fumiko Hayashi